Contraindications, Preparations, and Aftercare for all Tattoo Procedures

 Just a reminder: pain receptors are heightened if you're menstruating so, please plan accordingly for procedure dates to avoid added discomfort.

-What’s Normal after Stretchmarks Camouflage or Inkless reduction:
+What’s Normal after Skin, Stretchmarks Camouflage or Inkless reduction:

 Swelling, itching, scabbing, light bruising, and dry tightness one week after the procedure.